kmromrell/dramabeans_bean_counts/README.md

 # dramabeans_bean_counts
-This repository houses a collection of user-friendly, interactive dashboards developed on Google Sheets.
-These spreadsheets allow non-technical users to identify patterns from the annual "bean counts" from users of the K drama fan-site, Dramabeans.
-The "bean count" is an annual event in which, based on the number of newly released K-dramas each viewer has watched that year, people are allocated a number of "beans" to distribute among their favorite new dramas.
-An example of this can be found [here](https://dramabeans.com/2024/12/2024-year-in-review-the-bean-count/).
-While it isn't required, users generally indicate 1) all new shows watched that year, and 2) the number of beans allocated to each show.
+This repository contains interactive dashboards developed on Google Sheets that analyze annual “bean count” data from the K-drama fan site [Dramabeans](https://dramabeans.com/2024/12/2024-year-in-review-the-bean-count/).
+These spreadsheets allow non-technical users to identify patterns from the "bean count" (an annual event in which users distribute “beans” to their favorite new dramas based on how many new shows they watched).
+In this count, users generally indicate 1) all new shows watched that year, and 2) the number of beans allocated to each show.

-With the help of another user, I then tallied the total "beans" allocated to each show as a representation of overall viewer enjoyment.
-Because users often listed shows that they watched but gave their beans to other shows, I was able to compare how frequently a drama was watched in comparison with how frequently it was awarded bean(s) and how many it earned.
-This allowed me to extrapolate different attitudes toward dramas and calculate rankings of "superlatives," discovering which dramas were the most popular, the most loved, the most polarizing, the hidden gems, etc.

-These analytics are represented on the spreadsheet in the "Drama Superlatives" section.
+By tallying how often each show was *watched* vs. *awarded beans*, these dashboards highlight insights about popularity, disapointment, and polarization.
+Users can explore rankings such as “Most Popular,” “Most Disliked,” “Most Polarizing,” and “Hidden Gems,” available in the **Drama Superlatives** section.

 **Spreadsheets**:
 * [2024 Bean Count](https://docs.google.com/spreadsheets/d/1dm5vckr77QCW92UzOKAdIPrwPIidBlj_qi8fV4xKdRo/edit?usp=sharing)